-• Lecture, Quiz, Philosophy Games, Group discussion, Debate, Preparing of questions Course Outcomes (COs)
+• Lecture, Group discussion, Debate, Preparing of questions

-CO No. At the end of the course, students will be able to Knowledge Level up to CO1 Analyze and compare history of ideas К4 CO2 Evaluate assumptions and fundamental principles knowledge and reality К5 CO3 Assess and resolve the issues related to multiple belief systems К5 CO4 Apply and appreciate the concepts and strategies in the living contexts К5
+CO No. At the end of the course, students will be able to Knowledge Level up to CO1 Comprehend and integrate philosophical concepts from holistic perspective.
+K5 CO2 Evaluate assumptions and fundamental principles knowledge and reality. К5 CO3 Apply analytical and critical skills in resolving the issues related to multiple belief systems. К5 CO4 Apply and appreciate the concepts and strategies in the personal and social context. К5 CO5 Form personal conviction and social commitment. К5